 Start by teaching your dog that it's ok to be alone while you are still at home.
 Create a safe, confined area for them to relax while you go about your day.
 This could be an exercise pen or a safe room with gates rather than the doors shut.
 Make sure they have access to water, safe treats and toys to help them associate the area as a safe place.

 When they're comfortable, you can start leaving them in their confined area when you go out.
+The right safe space is particularly important during times of stress for dogs, such as during fireworks or storms.

 Step 1: Start by training your dog throughout the day by taking them to their safe area with a tasty treat they can enjoy.
 Start slow and begin by staying in sight of your dog without interacting with them so they don't get stressed or feel alone.
 When your dog relaxes with their treat, open the gate so that your dog can decide when they'd like to leave.
 This choice is important at this stage to help your dog associate the area as safe rather than a punishment.